aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/pytorch-neuron/tutorials/tutorial-libtorch.rst

 This tutorial is divided into the following parts:

 * :ref:`libtorch-setup` - Steps needed to setup the compilation and deployment environments that will enable you to run this tutorial.
 In this tutorial, a single inf1 instance will provide both the compilation and deployment enviroments.
-* :ref:`libtorch-run` - Follow the steps to compile and run the example app.
+* :ref:`libtorch-run` - Steps needed to compile and run the example app.
-* :ref:`libtorch-benchmark` - Benchmark the compiled model.
+* :ref:`libtorch-benchmark` - Steps needed to benchmark the model.
-* :ref:`libtorch-cleanup` - After running the tutorial, make sure to cleanup instance/s used for this tutorial.
+* :ref:`libtorch-cleanup` - Steps needed to cleanup instance used for this tutorial.

 .. _libtorch-setup: